wBeanPro/chess-desktop/README.md

 # SharpChess
-A CLI-based Chess game implemented in C#, using OOP principle :D
+A CLI-based Chess game implemented in C#, using OOP principles :D